Flowball/non-bulletproof-next/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Reason for this repository
+## Purpose of this Repository

 This repository is meant to show what NOT to do when developing an application.
 [Inspirational source for faulty points - Bulletproof React](https://github.com/alan2207/bulletproof-react?tab=readme-ov-file)

 ### Details on not-so-good practices

-1. No TypeScript
+1. Absence of TypeScript
-   - Typescript is an excellent software to develop proactively
+   - TypeScript enhances proactive software development.
-2. No linting
+2. Lack of Linting
    - No JavaScript linting to check for eventual errors.
    - No tailwind linting to check for potential errors and non-standard structures.
 3. Bad naming
-   - Variables and functions has a bad naming resulting in easeliy confusing code.
+   - Poorly named variables and functions contribute to code confusion.
 4. Bad Structure
 5. Bad structuring of data array / bad array naming
-   - Unnessecary naming and structuring of arrays.
+   - Unnecessary array naming and structuring complicate code readability.
 6. Mental mapping
-   - Mental mapping, example using shorthand variable names to at the time of developing understanding, but is later confusing
+   - Reliance on shorthand variable names may be clear during development but leads to confusion later.
 7. Client sided "page.tsx"
-8. Not naming functions based on what they to.
+8. Functions Lack Descriptive Naming
-9. Duplicate code.
+9. Code Duplication
 10. Working in main branch at all times.
 11. Bad commit names.